figuerom16/zjax/Readme.md

 ## Getting started

-To get started, just add the ZJAX CDN link in your document head.
+To install ZJAX, simply include the ZJAX CDN link in your document head.

 ```html
 <head>